northern prickly ash

 Male and female flowers are borne on separate plants.
 They appear before the leaves in late April to late May in small clusters of 2 to 12 in the leaf axils on previous year’s twigs.
 They are small and yellowish-green.
 They have no sepals and 5 minute, greenish and reddish petals.
 Male flowers have 5 yellow stamens.
 Female flowers have 3 to 5 green styles.

 The fruit is a bright red, roughly spherical, 3 16 to ¼ in diameter capsule with a pitted surface.
 It has a strong lemon or orange fragrance.
 When it ripens in late July to mid-September it splits across the top exposing 1 or 2 shiny black seeds.
-The seeds are dispersed by animals of gravity.
+The seeds are dispersed by animals and gravity.

-Similar
+Similar Species

 Black locust (Robinia pseudoacacia) is a tree but, when a sapling, can be mistaken for northern prickly ash.
 Black locust lateral buds are not obvious and are hidden beneath, not above, the leaf scars.
 The leaves have more leaflets, 7 to 19.
 The leaflets are blunt to rounded, not pointed, at the tip, and are on short but obvious stalks.
 The twigs, leaves, and fruit do not emit a citrus odor when crushed.